 You must remain eligible for financial aid in order to use your financial aid at the bookstore.
 Before you make any registration changes, be sure to check with The Office of Financial Aid first.

 FA Link will be available prior to the first financial aid disbursement of each semester.
+For more information on FA Link and semester deadlines, please visit FA Link.

 Financial Aid and Academic Requirements